-Stage two is the process of negotiating an agreement on the price of your lease extension, which in the case of a statutory lease extension is always started by sending a formal notice to your freeholder.
+Stage two is the process of negotiating an agreement on the price of your lease extension, which in the case of a statutory lease extension is always started by sending a formal "Section 42" notice to your freeholder.

 Stage three is to update the legal aspects of your lease to reflect your extended term and reduced ground rent.
 This needs to be carried out by a licensed conveyancer or solicitor.
 See our leasehold extension solicitors page for more information

 For a fixed-fee of £2,325+VAT we will look after your lease extension from start to finish.
 Our mission is to make the process as inexpensive, as smooth and stress-free as possible for you, so we manage every step.
 You’ll deal with a single point of contact here at Homehold who will look after your case on your behalf.